 - a ‘green first’ approach, as it embarks on a 10-year plan to redevelop its estate to make it fit for future use by a growing audience.

 The Horniman already creates and hosts exhibitions that champion environmental causes – such as the current Beat Plastic Pollution display in the Aquarium (closing 1 August), and artist Claire Morgan’s As I Live and Breathe installation made from discarded plastic bags.
-Future exhibitions include Meltdown: Visualising Climate Change – a photographic exhibition documenting the impact of climate change on glaciers, the consequences for billions of people, and efforts being made to limit melting – opening at the Horniman on 23 November.
+Future exhibitions include Meltdown: Visualizing the Climate Crisis – a photographic exhibition documenting the impact of climate change on glaciers, the consequences for billions of people, and efforts being made to limit melting – opening at the Horniman on 23 November.

 This declaration also follows a number of changes the Horniman has made to green its working practices.
 Public-facing measures so far include replacing bottled water and plastic take-away packaging, and increasing the number of vegetarian and vegan menu items available in its Café and introducing a new water refill point in the Gardens, one of more than 20 across London provided by #OneLess and the Mayor of London, as part of the London Drinking Fountain Fund.